asifvora/rn-app-intro-screen/README.md

   {
     key: 'somethun',
     title: 'Quick setup, good defaults',
-    text: 'rn-app-intro is easy to setup with a small footprint and no dependencies.
+    text: 'rn-app-intro-screen is easy to setup with a small footprint and no dependencies.
 And it comes with good default layouts!',
     icon: 'ios-images-outline',
     colors: ['#63E2FF', '#B066FE'],
   },